brunoton/return-to-consciousness/from-did-to-integration.md

 ## Conclusion: Toward Integration

 The argument of this essay can be summarized simply.
 Dissociation is real and observable; it demonstrates that consciousness can partition itself.
 Ordinary egoic consciousness is itself a form of dissociation—mild, functional, nearly universal, but dissociation nonetheless.
 Experiences of unity represent reduced dissociation, not added delusion.
 Full non-dual awareness represents the absence of dissociative partitioning—integration rather than fragmentation.

+A crucial refinement distinguishes two modes of departure from integration: partitioned pathology (as in DID), where coherent structures are improperly separated, and disorganized pathology (as in schizophrenia), where coherence itself has eroded.
+Integration presupposes coherence; where coherence is absent, stabilization must precede integrative work.
+This distinction prevents the model from being misread as suggesting that schizophrenia represents "extreme ego dissolution" in the same sense as contemplative non-duality.
+The two could not be more different: non-duality is order without partition; schizophrenia is loss of order without integration.

 If this is correct, then what contemplative traditions call "awakening" is not the acquisition of something new but the dissolution of boundaries that were never as solid as they appeared.
 The separate self is not destroyed because it was never there in the way it seemed to be.
 What remains when dissociation ceases is not void but presence—consciousness undivided, identity unbounded, experience intimate with itself.